Catabolism and Regeneration

-In the King James Version of the Bible there is a key phrase in the New Testament that refers back to the six days of Genesis.
+In the King James Version of the Holy Bible there is a key phrase in the New Testament that refers back to the seven days of Genesis.
 That phrase is, "The foundation of the world" as used in this verse:

 (Matthew 13:35 KJV)

 This exact phrase is found in the following verses: (Matthew 13:35, Matthew 25:34, Luke 11:50, John 17:24, Ephesians 1:4, Hebrews 4:3, Hebrews 9:26, 1 Peter 1:20, Revelation 13:8 and Revelation 17:8), a total of ten (10) verse references.
 In each of these verses the English word "foundation" is translated from the Greek word katabole.
 Here is the Strong's definition of the Greek term:

 from 2598; a deposition, i.e. founding; figuratively, conception:—conceive, foundation.

 The other New Testament verses where the English word "foundation" is found are: (Luke 6:48, Luke 6:49, Luke 14:29, Roman 15:20, 1 Corinthians 3:10, 1 Corinthians 3:11, 1 Corinthians 3:12, Ephesians 2:20, 1 Timothy 6:19, 2 Timothy 2:19, Hebrews 1:10, Hebrews 6:1, Revelation 21:19), a total of thirteen (13) verse references.
 In each of these verses the word "foundation" is translated from the Greek word themelios.
 Here is the Strong's definition:

 from a derivative of 5087; something put down, i.e. a substruction (of a building, etc.), (literally or figuratively):—foundation.